mrdoob/three.js/threejs/lessons/threejs-lights.md

 texture.repeat.set(repeats, repeats);
 ```

-We then make a plane geometry, a material for the plane, and mesh
+We then make a plane geometry, a material for the plane, and a mesh
 to insert it in the scene.
 Planes default to being in the XY plane
 but the ground is in the XZ plane so we rotate it.